OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 Orientational, or Boresch-style, restraints are automaticallly (unless manually specified) applied between three protein and three ligand atoms using one bond, two angle, and three dihedral restraints.
-Reference atoms are picked based on different criteria, such as the root mean squared fluctuation of the atoms in a short MD simulation, the secondary structure of the protein, and the distance between atoms, based on heuristics from Baumann et al. [2]_.
+Reference atoms are picked based on different criteria, such as the root mean squared fluctuation of the atoms in a short MD simulation, the secondary structure of the protein, and the distance between atoms, based on heuristics from Baumann et al. [2]_ and Alibay et al. [3]_.
+Two strategies for selecting protein atoms are available, either picking atoms that are bonded to each other or that can span multiple residues.
+This can be specified using the ``restraint_settings.anchor_finding_strategy`` settings.

 Partial annihilation scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~